USNavalResearchLaboratory/rippleReset/README.md

 julia> test_sims = simulate(m,test_lambda,B)
 ```

 where `B` is the desired number of simulations.
 The result, `test_sims`, is a vector of vectors, with each element giving a simulated reset time series with `k` fewer time steps than the `test_lambda` time series for the same reason as above.
+Typically, `B` is O(1000-10000) - this determines your resolution in your p-value (1/B).

 Finally, you can compute the log likelihood of a data set under the model as